axsaucedo/unreal-online-multiplayer-racing/README.md

-# Online Multiplayer Gokart Game
+# Online Multiplayer Racing Game

-This repository contains the infrastructure and functionality for an Online Multiplayer Gokart game
+This repository contains the infrastructure and functionality for an Online Multiplayer Racing game

 ![](docs/images/main.jpg)